danielriveroc/DoME.jl/README.md

 The declaration of this function is the following, with the whole set of parameters and their default values:

-	function dome(inputs::Array{<:Real,2}, targets::Array{<:Real,1};
+	function dome(inputs::Array{<:Real,2}, targets::AbstractArray{<:Real,1};
 	    # Each instance in inputs is in a row or in a column
 	    dataInRows          ::Bool                     = true,
 	    # Hyperparameters of the algorithm
 	    minimumReductionMSE ::Real                     = 1e-6,
 	    maximumNodes        ::Int64                    = 50 ,
-	    strategy            ::Function       = StrategyExhaustive ,
+	    strategy            ::Function                 = StrategySelectiveWithConstantOptimization ,
 	    # Other hyperparameter that the user might find useful
 	    maximumHeight       ::Real                     = Inf ,
 	    # Stopping criteria
 	    goalMSE             ::Real                     = 0 ,
 	    maxIterations       ::Real                     = Inf ,
+	    # Whether to use the division operator or not
+	    useDivisionOperator ::Bool                     = true ,
-	    # Indices of the instances used for validation and test (validation has not been tested and may fail)
+	    # Indices of the instances used for validation and test
-	    validationIndices   ::Array{Int64,1} = Int64[],
+	    validationIndices   ::AbstractVector{Int64}    = Int64[],
-	    testIndices         ::Array{Int64,1} = Int64[],
+	    testIndices         ::AbstractVector{Int64}    = Int64[],
+	    # Function to be called at the end of each iteration
+	    callFunction        ::Union{Nothing, Function} = nothing ,
 	    # If you want to see the iterations on screen.
 This makes the execution slower
 	    showText            ::Bool                     = false ,
-	    # This parameter was used only for development.
-If it is set to true, the execution becomes much slower
-	    checkForErrors      ::Bool           = false
 	    )

 The description of these parameters is the following:

 	dataInRows -> allows the input matrix to have dimensions NxP when it is set to true (by default) or PxN when it is false (N: number of instances).